-Low testosterone is a serious health issue.
+Low testosterone is a severe health issue.

 How is low testosterone diagnosed?

-A hormone medical specialist will look at a patient’s history before any clinical examination, a questionnaire will be given, and blood tests taken to measure testosterone levels.
+A hormone medical specialist will look at a patient’s history before any clinical examination, a questionnaire will be given, and blood tests are taken to measure testosterone levels.

 And how will treatment progress?

 There are many treatment options available, mainly including changes to diet and lifestyle (such as losing weight, stop smoking or drinking less, and eating or drinking Soy-based products).

 Dangers of taking testosterone supplements